-The Pacific Decadal Oscillation - the leading pattern of climate variability driving changes over the North Pacific and surrounding continents - is currently thought to be generated by processes internal to the climate system.
-These internal variations in climate ought to have altered the phase of the PDO.
-However, this mode has been locked in a consistent downward trend for more than three decades, remanding nearby regions to a steady set of climate impacts.
-Using an exceptionally large ensemble of climate model simulations, we show that major multidecadal variations in the PDO index during the 20th century, including the current decades-long negative trend, were largely driven by human emissions of aerosols and greenhouse gases rather than internal processes.
+The Pacific Decadal Oscillation - the leading pattern of climate variability driving changes over the North Pacific and surrounding continents - is currently thought to be generated by processes internal to the climate system^{1, 2}.
+According to this paradigm, the characteristic, irregular oscillations of the PDO arise from a collection of mechanisms involving ocean and atmosphere interactions in the North and tropical Pacific3-5.
+Recent variations in the coupled oceanatmosphere system, such as the 2015 El Niño, ought to have shifted the PDO into its positive phase6.
+Yet, the PDO has been locked in a consistent downward trend for more than three decades, remanding nearby regions to a steady set of climate impacts.
+Here we show that major multidecadal variations in the PDO index during the 20th century, including the ongoing, decades-long negative trend, were largely driven by human emissions of aerosols and greenhouse gases rather than internal processes.
 This anthropogenic influence was previously undetected because the current generation of climate models systematically underestimate the amplitude of forced climate variability.
 A novel attribution technique that statistically corrects for this error suggests that observed PDO impacts - including the ongoing multidecadal drought in the western United States - can be largely attributed to human activity via externally forced changes in the PDO.
 These results suggest that we rethink the attribution and projection of multidecadal changes in regional climate.

-The Pacific Decadal Oscillation (PDO) - the leading mode of North Pacific sea-surface temperature (SST) variability - is not oscillating.
-The ongoing, stubbornly persistent, cold phase of the PDO is associated with significant long-term trends in climate, including the rate of global warming and drought in the western United States (U.S.).
-The leading conceptual models suggest that the PDO varies in response to an accumulation of processes internal to the climate system, including random atmospheric circulation variability, local ocean dynamics, and coupled tropical variability5-7.
-Statistical and dynamical models that simulate these processes predicted that the massive 2015 El Niño would finally reverse the sign of the obstinately persistent PDO.
+The Pacific Decadal Oscillation (PDO) - the leading mode of North Pacific sea-surface temperature (SST) variability^{l, 2-} is not oscillating.
+The ongoing, stubbornly persistent, cold phase of the PDO is associated with significant long-term trends in climate, including the rate of global warming7 and drought in the western United States (U.S.)8.
+The leading conceptual models suggest that the PDO varies in response to an accumulation of processes internal to the climate system, including random atmospheric circulation variability, local ocean dynamics, and coupled tropical variability^{3 5-}.
+Statistical and dynamical models that simulate these processes predicted that the massive 2015 El Niño would finally reverse the sign of the obstinately persistent PDO6.
 Yet, the PDO and its associated impacts remain unchanged.

-An alternative explanation for the PDO is that it reflects a North Pacific ocean-atmosphere response to external radiative forcings.
-However, the conventional understanding of the PDO does not include external radiative forcing; recent review studies and the latest comprehensive report from the Intergovernmental Panel on Climate Change express "high confidence" that multidecadal North Pacific climate variability is internally generated5, 7, 9, 10.
-New research shows that large changes in the emissions of aerosols and greenhouse gases may explain recent multidecadal variations in North Atlantic and European climate12-15, although this view is somewhat controversial.
-A developing line of research hints that similar processes may be at play in the North Pacific17-24 but this work cannot fully explain the persistence of the ongoing negative phase of the PDO or why models underestimate levels of PDO variance.
+An alternative explanation for the PDO is that it reflects a North Pacific oceanatmosphere response to external radiative forcings.
+However, the conventional understanding of the PDO does not include external radiative forcing; recent review studies and the latest comprehensive report from the Intergovernmental Panel on Climate Change express "high confidence" that multidecadal North Pacific climate variability is internally generated^{3, 5}.
+New research shows that large changes in the emissions of aerosols and greenhouse gases may explain recent multidecadal variations in North Atlantic and European climate10-13, although this view is somewhat controversial14.
+A developing line of research hints that similar processes may be at play in the North Pacific15-21 but this work cannot fully explain the persistence of the ongoing negative phase of the PDO or why models underestimate levels of PDO variance^{5,22,23}.